 WP Rocket

-WP Rocket does not have a CDN built into it, but it does have RocketCDN, an add-on powered by StackPath.
-You can configure it to work with your WP Rocket cache plugin and benefit from both tools.
+WP Rocket does not include a built-in content delivery network (CDN), but it does offer RocketCDN, an add-on powered by StackPath.
+You can configure it to work with your WP Rocket cache plugin, benefiting from both tools.

 Apart from its RocketCDN, WP Rocket integrates seamlessly with Cloudflare, BunnyCDN, and all major CDN service providers, so you can use any of those if you prefer by adding the CDN CNAME record.

-The drawback is that RocketCDN is a separate product from the WP Rocket cache plugin, so you’ll need to purchase a monthly subscription, which costs $7.99/month – unlimited bandwidth.
+The drawback is that RocketCDN is a separate product from the WP Rocket cache plugin, so you’ll need to purchase a monthly subscription, which costs $7.99/month and allow unlimited bandwidth.

-Aside from the extra fee, there’s no issue using CDN with the WP Rocket plugin.
-You can activate the RocketCDN from your account dashboard.
+Aside from the extra fee, using CDN with the WP Rocket plugin is no problem.
+You can activate RocketCDN from your account dashboard.

 NitroPack